 Other Ways To Earn Chase Ultimate Rewards

-- Card referrals: Chase allows select personal and business cardholders to earn bonus points from referring someone who applies for a card and is approved after using your referral link.
-To see which refer-a-friend options are available, head to the Refer-A-Friend page and enter the required information.
-Chase will let you know which offers are available to you.
+- Card referrals: Chase allows select cardholders to earn bonus points by referring friends who apply and are approved using their referral link.
+To see available offers, visit the Refer-A-Friend page and enter the required information.

 - Shopping portal: The Ultimate Rewards shopping portal allows you to earn more points when you shop with a qualifying merchant.
-Before you make a purchase online, head over to the Chase shopping portal to see if the store is eligible for bonus Ultimate Rewards.
+Before you make an online purchase, head over to the Chase shopping portal to see if the store is eligible for bonus Ultimate Rewards.

 - Chase Travel: As you've seen throughout the article, some Ultimate Rewards-earning credit cards earn bonus points when you book flights, hotels, and rental cars through Chase Travel.
 That said, only do this if the price makes sense.
 Also note that you may have less flexibility when booking through this portal, and hotel elite status benefits do not usually apply.